The-going/evlproject/content/_index.md

   to the need for pervasive task priority inheritance and IRQ threading.

-- the functional isolation of the real-time infrastructure from the rest of the kernel code restricts common bug hunting to the scope of the smaller kernel, excluding most interactions with the very large GPOS kernel base.
+- when debugging a real-time issue, the functional isolation of the real-time infrastructure from the rest of the kernel code restricts bug hunting to the scope of the small co-kernel, excluding most interactions with the very large GPOS kernel base.

 - with a dedicated infrastructure providing a specific, well-defined set of real-time services, applications can unambiguously figure out